|Product Type||Shipped Product|

 Pictured below are the front end accessories that are included with this engine.
 They will be installed on the engine.

-This is our satin high volume long style water pump with aluminum impeller.
+This is our polished high volume long style water pump with aluminum impeller.
 This is a very high quality pump.

 Our 120 amp chrome plated one or three wire alternator.